AnyBlok/anyblok-book/utiliser_votre_blok_avec_erpblok.md

 2) Add the new blok ``erpblok-todolist``

-2.1) add the dependencie anyblok_pyramid in the setup.py of the distribution
+2.1) add the dependency anyblok_pyramid in the setup.py of the distribution

 ::